Braincoke/homeassistant-tisseo-card/info.md

-# Tisseo Departures Card
+# Tisseo Cards

-A custom Lovelace card for displaying Tisseo (Toulouse, France) public transit departures.
+Custom Lovelace cards for Tisseo transit data in Home Assistant.

+## Available cards

+- `tisseo-departures-card`: real-time departures for one stop or a list of stops
+- `tisseo-nearby-stops-card`: nearby stops from your current location

 ## Features